 Nuplazid (pimavanserin also known as ACP-103) is an oral therapy targeting serotonin (a neurotransmitter carrying chemical signals between nerve cells).
 It is being developed by San Diego, California-based Acadia Pharmaceuticals for managing psychotic symptoms such as psychosis, aggression, and agitation in Alzheimer’s disease patients.
 Psychotic symptoms occur in up to 50% of Alzheimer’s patients.

-How pimavanserin works
+How Nuplazid works

-Pimavanserin in clinical trials
+Nuplazid in clinical trials

 Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.